samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

 # Changes since publication
 ## 2024-07-18
-* Update date of availability for Debian testing and expected date for bookworm backports.
+* Update date of availability for Debian testing and expected date for bookworm-backports.
 * Remove mention of language spoken in the Matrix room, we are using English now.
+## 2024-08-28
+* Mention availability in bookworm-backports.